 - 4 position tilt lock: locks out tilt function

 - Synchro-tilt: back reclines in a preset ratio to seat

-- Seat height adjustment: seat height sets to desired position relative to floor
+- Seat height adjustment: seat height sets to the desired position relative to the floor

 - Arm height adjustment: Arm adjusts up or down for proper ergonomic positioning while seated

 - Soft wheels designed for hardwood, tile, or carpeted surfaces